Brévent / Flégère (1030 m - 2525 m) - 5kms from Amazon Creek

 Les Houches (950m - 1900m) - 4kms from Amazon Creek (requires the unlimited pass)

 From the summit, enjoy a spectacular 360° view of the Mont-Blanc massive.
-Our favourite lunch time stop, ‘Les Vielles Luge’, is a 250year old alpine farm chalet oozing charm and packed full of local history.
-Ask your chalet manager or instructor to book in advance!
+Our favourite lunch time stop, ‘Les Vielles Luges', is a 250year old alpine farm chalet, oozing charm and packed full of local history.
+Ask your chalet manager or instructor to book in advance.

 The Grands Montets (1235 m - 3300 m) - 10kms from Amazon Creek

 There is also a border-cross zone, with a timed racing system to enable riders to explore their limits.
-For lunch, you must try ‘La Crèmerie du Glacier; Family run since the beginning of time, famous for its traditional Savoyard specialities, its croutes, grantins and fondue!
+For lunch, you must try ‘La Crèmerie du Glacier; family run since the beginning of time, famous for its traditional Savoyard specialities, croutes, grantins and fondue.

 Le Tour (Le Domaine de Balme) (1453 m - 2270 m) - 16kms from Amazon Creek

 If you are just starting out with skiing or snowboarding and have heard that Chamonix is only for advanced skiers, don’t believe it!
 Beginners and sun lovers will find this area is perfect for you.
 Set in the heart of a nature park, the snow-covered alpine pastures offer numerous possibilities on two distinct mountain sides.
 From Charamillon, enjoy the wide open gentle slopes overlooking the entire Chamonix valley and on the Vallorcine side, ski the beautiful tree-lined pistes bordering on Switzerland.
 A great place to ski for beginners and intermediates with some interesting runs for advanced skiers, as well the freeride park zone with jumps and rails for those who want a challenge.

 Le Vallée Blanche/Aiguille du Midi (3842 m – top station) – 4kms from Amazon Creek